zp33dy/immich/docs/docs/features/libraries.md

 If a file is modified outside of Immich, the changes will not be reflected in immich until the library is scanned again.
 There are different ways to scan a library depending on the use case:

-- Scan Library Files: This is the default scan method and also the quickest.
+- Scan For New Assets: This is the default scan method and also the quickest.
 It will scan all files in the library and add new files to the library.
-It will notice if any files are missing (see below) but not check existing assets
 - Scan All Library Files: Same as above, but will check each existing asset to see if the modification time has changed.
 If it has, the asset will be updated.
 Since it has to check each asset, this is slower than Scan Library Files.
 - Force Scan All Library Files: Same as above, but will read each asset from disk no matter the modification time.
 This is useful in some cases where an asset has been modified externally but the modification time has not changed.
 This is the slowest way to scan because it reads each asset from disk.